Ravenports/rvn-format/src/README.md

 merged with any existing post-deinstall scripts.
 The escape sequences will be expanded as described earlier.
 See the post-install section for an example.

+### Lua versions

+It has not been decided yet if rvn/Ravenports will support Lua scripts yet.
+However, to protect for the case that it will, also support the Lua versions of the phase scripts:

+    - pre-install-lua
+    - post-install-lua
+    - pre-deinstall-lua
+    - post-deinstall-lua

 # Variables present in environment during package phases

 This is out of scope for rvn format, but to put scripts in context, the following